Navigating Culture – Are They Rude Or Am I a Wimp?

 The problem comes when people from other cultures meet, when people from other cultures mistake the symbology of another a being rude.

 Often in travel I see Israelis misinterpreted.
 Many travelers from other countries call them rude, loud, cheap — the locals often hold the same sentiments.
-There are manyin the world whose doors are closed to Israelis, I have actually heard of entire towns in Southeast Asia who have banned them from staying.
+There are many hotels in the world whose doors are closed to Israelis, I have actually heard of entire towns in Southeast Asia who have banned them from staying.
 It is my impression that many people seem to be a little put off by Israeli travelers: they tend to be loud, they travel in gangs, they don’t pussyfoot around their points, they tend not to dance the jig of politeness, never afraid to ask for a discount, and they seem exclusive — often ignoring other non-Israelis as if they do not even exist.

 I once misinterpreted Israelis myself.
 I allowed myself to think that that, as a group, were rude.
 I thought that they took no one else into account except for themselves, that they disrespected me just because I was not an Israeli, I had no idea how they could even interact with and tolerate each other.